scarioscia/scarioscia.github.io/index.md

 # About

 I’m a [National Science Foundation Graduate Research Fellow](https://nsfgrfp.org/) and PhD Candidate in the [Cell, Molecular, Developmental Biology, and Biophysics](https://cmdb.jhu.edu/) (CMDB) program at Johns Hopkins University.

-I am advised by [Rajiv McCoy](https://mccoy-lab.org/) and am broadly interested in human genomics and evolution.
+I'm advised by [Rajiv McCoy](https://mccoy-lab.org/) and am broadly interested in human genomics and evolution.
 My thesis is investigating bias, dispersion, and error in human development.
+Currently I'm interested in the effects of early cell division abnormalities on downstream phenotypes in human embryos.

 I majored in Biology and Classics at Georgetown University, where I conducted research with [Manus Patten](https://www.pattenlab.com/).
 I then spent two years as a Science Policy Fellow at the [Science and Technology Policy Institute](https://www.ida.org/en/ida-ffrdcs/science-and-technology-policy-institute) (STPI), working on projects for Executive Branch agencies including the NIH and NASA.